Crafting Intelligence: The Art of Knowledge Representation and Engineering in AI

 Adaptability

-For instance, inconsistencies in knowledge bases can lead to errors in medical diagnosis systems, while a lack of adaptability can render decision support systems obsolete as conditions change.
+Inconsistencies can lead to errors in medical diagnosis systems, while lack of adaptability can render decision support systems obsolete.

-Addressing these challenges is therefore not just a theoretical concern but a practical necessity for creating reliable and effective AI applications.
+Addressing these challenges is crucial for creating reliable AI applications.

-By leveraging advances in AI research and technology, and by adopting a flexible and dynamic approach to knowledge management, it is possible to overcome these challenges.
+By leveraging advances in AI research and adopting flexible approaches to knowledge management, it’s possible to overcome these challenges.

 Knowledge Representation and Engineering